Be In The Know

 Skip the Meter: New Oceanfront Parking Plan Gives Residents a Break — and the Beach a Boost

-A $50 annual parking voucher for Virginia Beach residents is coming soon.
+A free $50 annual parking voucher for Virginia Beach residents is coming soon.

-Virginia Beach residents will have a more affordable way to park at the Oceanfront in 2026 — a $50 annual voucher that can be used in municipal garages, surface lots and on-street metered spaces within the Resort Area*.
+Virginia Beach residents will have a more affordable way to park at the Oceanfront in 2026 — a free $50 annual voucher that can be used to pay for parking in municipal garages, surface lots and on-street metered spaces within the Resort Area*.
 Virginia Beach City Council voted Dec.
 9 to approve a new parking program at the Oceanfront for residents.

 Vouchers will renew each year with proof of residency, and will be accessed digitally through a mobile app.
-Residents who use their full $50 credit can purchase one additional $50 reload for just $25, making regular visits to the Oceanfront easier and more budget friendly.
+The first $50 is free for each resident signed up in the program, and for $25, the voucher can be reloaded with an additional $50 worth of parking, making regular visits to the Oceanfront easier and more budget friendly.

 The vouchers may be redeemed at: